 Hag stones are called fairy stones because of their power to aid the user in “seeing.”
 If you close one eye and peer through the hole in a fairy stone with the other, you’ll be able to see into the Kingdom of the Fae.
 You’ll be able to see elementals and other beings from the Fae world.
 There are some practitioners of Italian folk magic who also believe that fairy stones can be used to see and ultimately bind a faery to their service for a specific length of time; a dangerous practice for sure.
 If you have a fairy stone, wear it around your neck when you’re out in nature looking for fairies.
 To “fine tune” your faery attraction skills, gather morning dew in a container and gently pour it through the hole in your fairy stone before anointing yourself.
 If the fairy stone was found in the ocean, looking at the water through the hole may help you discover Sea Spirits, Mermaids and Mermen.
 If your fairy stone was found in a forest, it can help you connect with Tree Spirits.
 A charm of a hag stone suspended on a red cord is especially useful at Samhain, when the veil between this world and the fairy world thins.

 Hag stones were also used as pledge stones, giving the bearer the ability to know if another spoke the truth.
-Some believe that hag stones represent the sacred vagina of the Goddess and they can be used to create powerful love spells by inserting a stone or stick that fits exactly into the hole, making a request, and throwing the connected pair into the sea.
+Some believe that hag stones were a representation of the Goddess and could be used to create powerful love spells.
 Tie them to anything you would like protected.
 If you’re lucky enough to have several, tie them together for a magickal boost to their power.
 They also regenerate your energy.
 They refresh your body, mind, and spirit with healing energy when a stone is hung over your bed at night.

 What’s amazing is that this compilation isn’t even complete.
 Did I mention that hag stones were used as protection against the evil eye?
 And on and on and on; bottom line is that if you can get your hands on a hag stone, treasure it and treat it like the sacred object that it is.